Mathevilg/COL333_AI/A3/notes.md

 ## what is left ??
-1. check for bigger testcases by creating file checker
+1. (Done) check for bigger testcases by creating file checker -> testing left !!
 2. check if optimality can be found !! (`Devang`)
+3. remove chat gpt codes for I/O

 ## how to check for part 1 ??